spacetelescope/jdaviz/docs/dev/infrastructure.rst

 Data loaded in are imported into jdaviz and immediately converted into a `specutils.SpectralRegion`.
 These are a spectral analog to the Astropy `regions` (which instead focuses on spatial regions and their associated WCS).
 These spectral regions are returned by the `specviz.get_spectra()` method.

 The selection tool allows the user to specify a specific range on the graph.
 This is defined by the underlying Glue Library upon which jdaviz relies on as a "Glue Subset."
 Thus throughout this section, we will refer to these user defined ranges as "subsets."
 Effectively, the selection tool defines a mask that can be thought of as "definition" of which data is and is not included in the subset.
-Upon extraction via `specviz.get_spectral_regions()`, the method will return a new SpecUtils SpectralRegion object that applies that mask atop of the proper region (data) displayed, and realizes the subset the user defined in jdaviz.
+Upon extraction via `specviz.get_spectral_regions()`, the method will return a new `specutils.SpectralRegion` object that applies that mask atop of the proper region (data) displayed, and realizes the subset the user defined in jdaviz.

 Related Documents
 =================